 4. A mathematical sign for subtraction.

-When you want to show a range, such as 10–15 or May–September, you need to use an “en” dash.
+When you want to show a range, such as 10–15 or May–September, use an “en” dash.
 It is slightly wider than a hyphen.

 10-15